VirtualFlyBrain/VFB2/content/en/docs/Concepts/neuron-counts.md

 139,255 (FlyWire, brain)** — a 43% discrepancy between the two best-documented adult brain figures, using entirely different methods on different animals.
 Neither is obviously wrong.
 This is an open question, not a settled one.

-**A note on the Godfrey et al. figures.** They are quoted here as Mu et al. report them, not read from the original paper, which sits behind a publisher paywall.
-Treat them as second-hand until checked against the source; the other two rows are taken from the papers themselves.

 ### Glia are not a rounding error